luciaeveberger/wizard_simulation/README.md

 #### 3. Pattern Bettor
-This bettor examines the patterns of the other betters and builds their betting strategy off the others.
+This bettor examines the patterns of the other betters and builds their betting strategy off the original bets and wins of the other players.
 They will be influenced by the score and build their model on Bayesian probability.